egedursun/bimod-lab/README.md

 ---

+--> Add a stopping tag for streaming stop points (for errors)

 1. [ ] [TTS / STT] integration for the application [16/08/2024]
 2. [ ] Implement the [ORCHESTRATION] manager.
 [17...27/08/2024]
 3. [ ] Implement [PAYMENT GATEWAY] for the application.
 [XXX]